sculyi/sculyi.github.io/index.md

 # Latest News

+- Aug 22 2023, our paper  was accepted for publication in "**Information Fusion**".
+-
-- Aug 14 2023, our paper  was accepted for publication in Nature Communications.
-Congrats to Zheng Zhang and all authors!
+- Aug 14 2023, our paper  was accepted for publication in "**Nature Communications**".
+Congrats to Zheng Zhang and all the authors!

-- Aug 13 2023, our paper  was accepted for publication in IEEE Transactions on Audio, Speech and Language Processing (TASLP).
+- Aug 13 2023, our paper  was accepted for publication in "**IEEE Transactions on Audio, Speech and Language Processing**" (TASLP).

-- Jul 25 2023, our paper  was accepted for publication in ACM MM23.
+- Jul 25 2023, our paper  was accepted for publication in "**ACM MM23**".

 - Jul 10 2023, our paper was accepted for publication in "**Information Fusion**".
 Congrats to Zhen Yan!